-Where a programme leads to recognition or conferment of a status by professional, statutory or regulatory body details of additional requirements or conditions are detailed in the Programme Specification.
-These may be separate from requirements for Fitness to Practice.
+Where a programme leads to recognition or conferment of a status by a professional, statutory or regulatory body, details of additional requirements or conditions are provided in the Programme Specification.
+These may be separate from the requirements for Fitness to Practise.